-College/University Transfer Programs Associate of Arts Degree Associate of Science Degree
+College/University Transfer Programs Associate of Arts Degree Associate of Science Degree Associate of Science in Teaching Degree

 Because the objectives of students vary, educational opportunities at Jackson State are diversified and flexible.

 Jackson State offers the Associate of Science degree and the Associate of Arts degree with a major to be selected from 27 choices as well as the Associate of Science in Teaching degree.
 This program is designed for the student who plans on transferring to a four-year college or university.